When a Judge Can't Budge

 as a sergeant from military school.
 He later earned a law degree.
 Then, in 1976, he became a police chief, and was even a

-into consideration all the circumstances, being reasonable, and being compassionate when there are mitigating
+all the circumstances, being reasonable, and being compassionate when there are mitigating circumstances.

-circumstances.
-I have dealt with many cases of violence, crime, and child abuse, as well as other serious
+I have dealt with many cases of violence, crime, and child abuse, as well as other serious criminal

 to come.
 Stay tuned.